Good news! Our fees have remained the same for the 2020 season!

 We’ve been listening to families this year and we have reduced the fees to eliminate the apparel portion of the fees.
 There are still mandatory apparel requirements that families will be expected to purchase.
 Those that have been part of the organization will not need to purchase the mandatory items again unless your child needs a new size or has lost some of the items.
 Families will order their apparel and clothing online.

-The player fees will cover indoor and outdoor facility rentals, skills coaching and training, payment for one league entry fee per team, provincials/westerns/nationals expense, tournament expenses, equipment, and some basic administrative costs like TeamSnap and GameChanger.
+The player fees will cover indoor and outdoor facility rentals, skills coaching and training, payment for one league entry fee per team, provincials/westerns/nationals expense, tournament expenses, equipment, skill clinics, coach training, bursaries/assistance, non-parent coach travel reimbursements, and some basic administrative costs like website and additional needs as required.

 All athletes require the following items: